jairsan/jairsan.github.io/_posts/2022-11-11-st_system_evaluation.md

 include Europarl-ST, so I begrudgingly ended up using M2M.
 I might look further into this issue in the future, but for now it falls outside the scope of this blog post.

-The transcription/translation is not using batched inference, which would singificantly decrease inference time.
+The transcription/translation is not using batched inference, which would significantly decrease inference time.